QuanEstimation/QuanEstimation/docs/src/guide/guide_Copt.md

 	the objective function in all episodes will be saved in "controls.csv" and "f.csv", respectively.
 	If set `true` then the control coefficients and the values of the objective function in all episodes will be saved during the training.
-The algorithm used for optimizing the control coefficients in QuanEstimation are GRAPE, auto-GRAPE, PSO, DE and DDPG. `kwargs...` contains the keywords and defaults value corresponding to the optimization algorithm which will be introduced in detail below.
+The algorithm used for optimizing the control coefficients in QuanEstimation are GRAPE, auto-GRAPE, PSO, DE, and DDPG. `kwargs...` contains the keywords and defaults value corresponding to the optimization algorithm which will be introduced in detail below.